cg-jl/dotfiles/README.md

 ```
 to run it inside a separate terminal session (with alacritty, you would do `alacritty -e` plus the thing above) and **not messing yours up**.

-The xmonad config requires `stack` and you need to run `./build` the first time,and make sure you use the binary resulting in
+The xmonad config requires `stack` and you need to run `stack build` inside the `.xmonad` directory the first time.
+Make sure
-the same directory (in my case it was `xmonad-x86_64-linux`) when instatiating it.

 When testing the xmonad config,
 **please** use [Xephyr](https://wiki.archlinux.org/title/Xephyr) so you don't mess up your current desktop config:

 ```sh